aiven/devportal/docs/products/mysql/howto/disable-foreign-key-checks.rst

     +--------------------+-------+
     1 row in set (0.05 sec)

-To disable the foreing key checks for the session, you give an additional parameter when you connect to your Aiven for MySQL using the ``mysqlsh``:
+To disable the foreign key checks for the session, you give an additional parameter when you connect to your Aiven for MySQL using the ``mysqlsh``:

 .. code::shell